Pre-Health

 CH 1010

-If it is consistent with your major advice, it is recommended that you take Math in A and B terms of your first year.
-In choosing which Math course you will begin with, please consider the following.
+If it is consistent with your major advice, you can take Math in A and B terms of your first year.

 - Complete the Math Placement Exam.
 The Math Placement Exam will tell you which Calculus course you should start in based on your current knowledge.
 If you are recommended to start in MA 1020, this will be your math course for both terms.